 We are applying the KASP SNP platform that we developed with the GCP IBP and LGC KBioscience for SNP genotyping both in the QTL discovery phase and for breeding.
 The platform has 1022 mapped SNPs providing excellent coverage across the cowpea genome.
+For cost efficiency, on a cost per data-point basis we can choose the number of SNPs to be tested on the number of genotypes needed for each QTL discovery population or breeding decision.
 We will genotype all parent and control genotypes with the full set of SNPs.
 This approach is being used for genotyping RIL populations or F2:3 families for QTL mapping purposes, or for backcross populations to select the appropriate individuals (BC1F1 or BC2F1, etc.) carrying positive alleles for making the next backcross.
-The NARS breeders grow plants in the host country, take leaf punches at the young plant stage, place in 96 well plates, dehydrate with silica gel, and then express ship to LGC KBioscience in the UK or USA.
+The NARS breeders grow plants in the host country, take leaf punches at the young plant stage, place in 96 well plates, dehydrate with silica gel and then express ship to LGC KBioscience in the UK or USA.
 For the Bt-cowpea work, DNA is extracted in Africa for shipping and genotyping, instead of leaf samples.
 The data are returned within four weeks, analyzed and jointly interpreted for a breeding decision (which plants to cross or advance).
 In July 2014 the Infinium iSelect cowpea genotyping platform was developed through our complementary USAID Climate Resilient Cowpea project, with greater than 40,000 SNPs.
 DNA of key parents and breeding lines are being prepared for high density genotyping on the new platform.